MAR8029 : Maritime Economics

 Assessment Rationale And Relationship

-The pre-school zero weighted pass/fail assignment and in turn the post-school summative assignment provide students with an opportunity to demonstrate knowledge, understanding and the possession of subject-specific, cognitive and key skills in relation to the subject matter.
+The examination provides students with an opportunity to demonstrate knowledge, understanding and the possession of subject-specific, cognitive and key skills in relation to the subject matter.
 The medium also allows students to demonstrate intended learning outcomes across a wide range of topics within the syllabus since maritime economics has many dimensions.

 Reading Lists